Uche Okeke: Nsukka

-In 1971 Uche Okoke joined the Departement of Fine und Applied Arts at the University of Nigeria in Nsukka as a Professor and teacher.
-Together with colleagues and students he developed a unique style which became characteristic for the so called Nsukka School.
+In 1971, Uche Okeke joined the Department of Fine and Applied Arts at the University of Nigeria in Nsukka as a professor.
+Together with colleagues and students he developed a unique style which became characteristic for the called "Nsukka School".
 With Chike Aniakor and Obiora Udechukwu he established the formation of art and aesthetics of Nigerian modernism in the seventies.

 Igbo Culture and Design

 Okeke was first exposed to Igbo folktales as a child and later used them as inspiration in his art.
 In some of his drawings, the artist rendered the heroic mythological figures to bring attention to his Igbo heritage.

 The Igbo culture area is east of the Niger River, west of the Cross River, and West of the Great Niger waterway of southeastern Nigeria.
 Throughout this area there is evidence of an ancient artistic culture.
 The traditional Igbo art form is called Uli Drawing.
 According to Okeke, Uli is an attempt to enhance the beauty of the human body.
 Traditionally, a Uli artist is a female person in Igbo society who paints patterns on the body and sometimes on the walls of sacred places.
 This process is called Ide Uli or Ise Uli.
 The motifs and symbols in Uli usually remain consistent however, it is the ordering of the design elements that challenge the ingenuity of traditional Igbo artists.

 Many of the design elements in Uli are derived from nature.
 Striped and spotted beings like pythons and jaguars are examples of the sources the patterns come from.
 Uli patterns have geometric, plant, and animal motifs.
 Additionally, the color choices the artist makes have significance.
 Okeke explains how colors are used and where they come from.
 The medium in Uli Drawings are extracted from the pods of plants.
 Uli Oba, Uli Nkilisi, and Uli Ede Eji are names of the plants from which the medium is extracted.

 Art in ‘Igboland’ is attributed to the earth goddess Ala.
 Art springs from mother nature and is seen as a means of fostering the spiritual and physical well being of kindred communities.
 It represents the life of the people and the bare bones of creativity.
-Uli also has certain lyrical qualities which have inspired songs in Igbo folklore.
+Uli also has certain lyrical qualities which are inspired by songs in Igbo folklore.

 Art and aesthetic

+Okeke was influenced by his mother, who created Uli (design) designs, and believed that drawing and line-work were fundamental to his career as an artist.
+This practice can be noted in his work titled Savannah Landscape.

-Uche Okokes artistic productivity was backed by several aesthetic considerations coming along with his artistic projects.
+Uche Okeke's artistic productivity was backed by several aesthetic considerations coming along with his artistic projects.
 His early writings seize on the ideas of Pan-Africanism and Négritude.
 Among others it was the compelling style of his essays that earned the group of young students at the Ahmadu Bello University the title "Zaria rebels".
 In his later reflections he focused on the political role artists should cultivate.